NASCAR operations of Team Penske: Car No. 2 history

 On July 15, 2021, it was confirmed that Keselowski would not be returning to Team Penske in 2022 (revealing on July 20 that he had accepted a driver and co-owner role at Roush-Fenway Racing).
-The same day that Keselowski's departure was officially confirmed by Penske, Austin Cindric (who was originally going to drive for Wood Brothers Racing in 2022) was announced as Keselowski's replacement.
+The same day that Keselowski's departure was officially confirmed by Penske, Austin Cindric (who was originally going to drive for Wood Brothers Racing in 2022) was announced as Keselowski's replacement, as Harrison Burton would pilot the 21.
 Cindric won the Daytona 500 in his first full time start in the Cup Series with Penske.
 On July 20, crew chief Jeremy Bullins was suspended for four races due to a tire and wheel loss during the 2022 Ambetter 301 at Loudon.
 Cindric was eliminated in the Round of 12 after finishing 21st at the Charlotte Roval.
 He finished the season 12th in the points standings and won the NASCAR Rookie of the Year honors.

+Cindric struggled during the 2023 season, scoring only three top-ten finishes and failing to make the playoffs.
+His highest finish of the season was fifth place at the fall Talladega race.

+Cindric started the 2024 season with a 22nd place finish at the 2024 Daytona 500.
+He scored his second career win at Gateway after Christopher Bell lost an engine and Ryan Blaney ran out of gas, breaking an 85-race winless streak.

+Cindric started the 2025 season with an eighth place finish at the 2025 Daytona 500.
+Following the COTA race, he was docked 50 driver points and fined US$50,000 for right-rear hooking Ty Dillon.
+Cindric scored his first win of the season at Talladega after beating Ryan Preece by 0.022 to the finish line.